Jilian0717/Jilian0717.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: jxiong7 at uw dot edu
-School of Oceanography, University of Washington
+subtitle: jxiong7 at uw dot edu<br>School of Oceanography, University of Washington

 profile:
   align: right